Causal Modeling in R: Whole Game

 2. Draw assumptions (causal diagram)

-3. Model assumptions (e.g. propensity score)
+3. Model assumptions (e.g., propensity)

-5. Estimate causal effects (e.g. IPW)
+5. Estimate causal effects (e.g., IPW)

 6. Sensitivity analysis (more later!)